MarketingPipeline/GitHub-Buttons-Web-Component/README.md

    </p>

-> Note: issue counts etc are currently not accurate.
+> Note: contributor & pull request counts etc are currently not accurate.
 If you are a JavaScript developer & would like to address a fix for this see the [to-do](.github/TO-DO.md)

 ## Example and Usage